Discography of Loma Records - 1964

 Motown, Stax, Atlantic, King/Federal and others were riding the crest of a wave that in many respects they had helped create themselves.
-Seeing with undoubtedly envious eyes the commercial successes these labels were having, senior executives at Warner’s decided that it was time to join the bandwagon; perhaps more precisely, to jump on the soul train!
+Seeing with presumably envious eyes the commercial successes these labels were having, senior executives at Warner's decided that it was time to join the bandwagon; perhaps more precisely, to jump on the soul train!

 How strange then to launch a product with the core purpose of making money from this growing sector, but to not give it sufficient budget to finance a good crack at success.

-What were the Warner Bros executives thinking when they hired an experienced music industry hand - Bob Krasnow, formerly with King records - as general manager of the fledgling label?
+What were the Warner Bros executives thinking when they hired an experienced music industry hand Bob Krasnow (formerly with King records) as general manager of the fledgling label?
 Did they actually have success in mind?
 Did they perhaps believe that taking money from young people was like proverbially taking candy from a baby?

 Perhaps they just weren't serious about achieving real commercial success in this sector.
 Perhaps, as industry 'grown ups' they didn't take the teen markets seriously.
 After all, Warner's was the "Hit after Hit" film studio.
 They were in the business of making large scale Hollywood films and had at their fingertips a roster of silver screen stars; they were successful in providing adults with music from the likes of Frank Sinatra (Sinatra became a sizeable Warner Bros shareholder when his own Reprise record label was merged with Warner's music division in 1963), and entertained millions around the world with even bigger stars like Bugs Bunny!